nimrossum/research-project/docs/main.typ

 We used these endpoints to collect and visualize data about different repositories to draw conclusions about the Compression Distance metric.

-=== Repository Selection
+=== Repository Selection <repositorySelection>

 For the analysis of this project, two differently sized projects were chosen.
 Git Truck was chosen, as we were familiar with its history and knew that an attempt was made to conform to good practices of making git commits, such as using the imperative mood etc., which made categorizing the commits simpler.
 Commitizen was chosen as well, due to its nature of conforming to the use of Conventional Commits @Conventi81:online, which automatically could be categorized.

 The different versions of Git Truck where chosen due to the known time periods on which the project was worked on by a previously known set of contributors.

-From @git-repositories, we see that all the chosen repositories lie below the maximum of 1MB, which ensures that sliding search window of the compression algorithm is able to take the repositories in their entireties into account, as mentioned in @NCD.
+From @git-repositories, all the chosen repositories lie below the maximum of 1MB for level 3 zstd compression (see @compressionSetup for more details).

 #figure(
   caption: [Git repositories and revisions that were chosen for this project and some of their properties],